openstack-archive/fuel-docs/pages/release-notes/v5-1/040-resolved-issues.rst

 -----------------------------------------------------

 In previous releases,
-a VM instance woud not start
+a VM instance would not start
 if Ceph was used as the backend for the ephemeral storage.
 This now works,
 as long as the minimal required ephemeral drive size